XenitAB/terraform-modules/modules/kubernetes/actions-runner-controller/README.md

 This module is used to add the [`gha-runner-scale-set-controller`](https://github.com/actions/actions-runner-controller) to Kubernetes clusters.

 The module only deploys the controller itself.
-It is disabled by default (`enabled = false`) and requires no other input to be added to a cluster's module list ahead of time - flip `enabled` to `true` when a tenant actually needs self-hosted runners.
 Runner scale sets (`AutoscalingRunnerSet`) are highly tenant-specific (GitHub App credentials, target org/repo, node placement) and are intentionally out of scope for this module; deploy them as additional Argo CD Applications alongside it, reusing the `workload_identity` output if they need Azure access.